Emmanueleon/Proyecto_Bionf2020/README.md

 Contains two subdirectories:
  * `images`: In this subdirectory images that were used for the reports or README, for example, are stored.
 These images are not related  nor product of the scripts.

- * `reports`: In this subdirectory reports generated from the results obtained are saved, they are RMarkdown type.An example [](
+ * `reports`: In this subdirectory reports generated from the results obtained are saved, they are RMarkdown type.An example [Reporte microbiota de la leche](ProyectoBioinf2020/reports/reports/Composición de la microbiota de la leche materna.html).